 During the celebration, ‘wild’ women storm the city with scissors in hand and snip off men’s ties.
 They are also allowed to kiss any unsuspecting man, a tradition that stems from washer-women taking a day off work before German carnival to strengthen their presence in the once male-dominated fete.

-Following that, Rose Monday (Rosenmontag, 27 February in 2017) is the main spectacle of carnival in Germany, when people of all ages parade the streets, ride floats, play in marching bands and engage in elaborate dances.
+Following that, Rose Monday (Rosenmontag, 27 February in 2017) is the main spectacle of carnival in Germany.
+Here, people of all ages parade the streets, ride floats, play in marching bands, and engage in elaborate dances.
 Staying true to the parodic beginnings of the event, some of the floats and costumed performers depict caricatures mocking politicians and other personalities.
-Hundreds of thousands of people decked in wacky regalia flock to streets and visit the regions to partake in the custom.
-The revelry culminates on Shrove Tuesday when costume balls are held in and outside of Rhineland and Swabia.
+Thousands decked in wacky regalia flock to streets and visit the regions to partake in the custom.
+The revelry culminates on Shrove Tuesday with costume balls in and outside of Rhineland and Swabia.

 In 2017, the height of carnival in Germany runs from 23 February until Ash Wednesday on 1 March.
 Most German cities celebrate carnival in some form; here are some of the country’s best destinations to see carnival in Germany.

 Cologne Carnival is perhaps the largest and most well-known in Germany.
-The city’s aptly named ‘crazy days’ begin on Thursday 23 February and continue to Tuesday 28 February, when bar curfews are suspended and street parties take place around the city.
-A gathering of the colourful Corps troops takes place on Saturday and smaller parades take place on Sunday, but the main event is held on Monday 27 February with the march of Cologne’s ‘Dreigestirn’ or Triumvirate made up of three people granted the title of Prinz, Jungfrau and Bauer (prince, maiden and peasant).
-The trio lead a sea of carousers in a kilometre-long procession across the city.
+The city’s aptly named crazy days begin on 23 February and continue to 28 February, when bar curfews stop and street parties take place around the city.
+A gathering of the colorful Corps troops takes place on Saturday and smaller parades take place on Sunday, but the main event is held on Monday 27 February with the march of Cologne’s ‘Dreigestirn’ or Triumvirate made up of three people granted the title of Prinz, Jungfrau and Bauer (prince, maiden and peasant).
+The trio leads a sea of carousers in a kilometer-long procession across the city.

 There is no holding back in Düsseldorf carnival, which is famous for mixing fun with politically explosive issues.
-During Düsseldorf Carnival, this city along the Rhine is overtaken by revelry as ladies take over City Hall on Thursday 23 February, a youth procession takes place the following Saturday, a barrel race on Sunday and finally, a giant Rosenmontagszug procession on 27 February 2017.
+During Düsseldorf Carnival, this city along the Rhine succumbs to revelry as ladies take over City Hall on 23 February, a youth procession takes place the following Saturday, a barrel race on Sunday and finally, a giant Rosenmontagszug procession on 27 February 2017.

 Mainz carnival (or Mainzer Fastnacht) completes the trifecta of the most popular German carnival celebrations, besides Cologne and Düsseldorf.
 Apart from the usual focus on merriment, Mainz carnival focuses on social commentary and political and literary humour.
-The festivities kick off with a children’s parade followed by the traditional Rosenmontag procession, which stretches for approximately 6.5km making it one of Rhineland’s longest.
+The festivities kick off with a children’s parade.
+This is followed by the traditional Rosenmontag procession, which stretches for approximately 6.5km making it one of Rhineland’s longest.

 Berlin also stages its own special carnival around Pentecost each year (2–5 June in 2017) called the Carnival of Cultures.
 More than 1 million people descend upon the Kreuzberg district to pay tribute to Berlin’s cultural diversity.
-Berlin carnival is a four-day, open-air festival where market stalls featuring exotic food and drinks pop up and world music artists and other international performers play concerts and stage acts all over the city.
-Berlin carnival culminates on Pentecost Sunday (4 June 2017) with a large street parade starting at 12:30pm from Hermannplatz and ending at Möckernstraße around 9pm.
+Berlin carnival is a four-day, open-air festival where market stalls featuring exotic food and drinks pop up.
+World music artists and other international performers play concerts and stage acts all over the city.
+Berlin carnival culminates on Pentecost Sunday (4 June 2017) with a large street parade starting at 12:30pm from Hermannplatz and ending at Möckernstraße.